ASadTurtle/WordGame/readMe.md

 this project.
 - Dad: Nodding while I explain my project, discussing old CYOA books and games he used to play.
 Advising to touch grass.
+- Ibrahim Halloum: All art for the project, including the WordGame logo.
+Ibrahim is the owner of these images, and has allowed me to use them for the project.

 ## Personal notes